batect/batect/ROADMAP.md

 * warn if dependency exits before task finishes (include exit code)
 * running multiple containers at once (eg. stereotypical 'run' configuration that starts up the service with its dependencies)
   * exit options (close all after any container stops, wait for all to stop)
-  * rather than showing output from target, show output from all containers
-  * logging options (all or particular container)
   * return code options (any non-zero, particular container, first to exit)
 * wildcard includes (eg. `include: containers/*.yaml`)
-* support port ranges in mappings
 * support protocols other than TCP in port mappings
 * requires / provides relationships (eg. 'app' requires 'service-a', and 'service-a-fake' and 'service-a-real' provide 'service-a')
 * when starting up containers and displaying progress, show countdown to health check (eg. 'waiting for container to become healthy, next check in 3 seconds, will timeout after 2 more retries')